Patryk27/strolle/README.md

 # strolle

-Strolle (as a shortened, latinized version of *strålspårning*) is a real-time raytracing engine, with extra Bevy integration.
+Strolle (comes from _strålspårning_) is a real-time raytracing engine, with extra Bevy integration; work in progress, no official release yet.